 1. Warranty scare tactics.
 An extended warranty may or may not be a good idea depending on the product purchased, it’s history, the planned usage, and the original price paid for it.
 Extended warranties are cash cows for the companies that sell them and are one of the top retail ripoffs.
 The Washington Post says that only 20% of the money spent on extended warranties ever goes to pay claims.
 Even if a product does break, the cost to repair or replace it is usually not much more than the warranty cost.

-Your key to defeating this tactic: Deposit the amount that the warranty would cost into your emergency fund.
+Your keys to defeating this tactic: First, deposit the amount that the warranty would cost into your emergency fund.
 Over the course of time, you’ll have your own “self insured” warranty protection for almost every item you buy.
+Second, do some intensive research on what you’re buying.
+Know the actual cost of repairs, and if you can perform any of them yourself.

 2. I think we have one left in the warehouse (or on the lot).
 This one plays on your fears of missing out on a great deal.
 You want that ONE.
 Truth is, there is usually 12 or 15 left in the warehouse and the salesperson was trying to play you like a banjo.
 We’re naturally afraid of limiting our choices and regretting it.
 Salespeople know this and play on those fears.